GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Abstract

 \section{Abstract}

 Gradient Inversion Attacks invert the transmitted gradients in Federated Learning (FL) systems to reconstruct the sensitive data of local clients and have raised considerable privacy concerns.
 A majority of gradient inversion methods rely heavily on explicit prior knowledge (e.g., a well pre-trained generative model), which is often unavailable in realistic scenarios.
+This is because real-world client data distributions are often highly heterogeneous, domain-specific, and unavailable to attackers, making it impractical for attackers to obtain perfectly matched pre-trained models, which inevitably suffer from fundamental distribution shifts relative to target private data.
 To alleviate this issue, researchers have proposed to leverage the implicit prior knowledge of an over-parameterized network.
 However, they only utilize a fixed neural architecture for all the attack settings.
 This would hinder the adaptive use of implicit architectural priors and consequently limit the generalizability.
-In this paper, we further exploit such implicit prior knowledge by proposing \textbf{G}radient \textbf{I}nversion via \textbf{N}eural \textbf{A}rchitecture \textbf{S}earch (GI-NAS), which adaptively searches the network and captures the implicit priors behind neural architectures.
+In this paper, we further exploit such implicit prior knowledge by proposing Gradient Inversion via Neural Architecture Search (GI-NAS), which adaptively searches the network and captures the implicit priors behind neural architectures.
 Extensive experiments verify that our proposed GI-NAS can achieve superior attack performance compared to state-of-the-art gradient inversion methods, even under more practical settings with high-resolution images, large-sized batches, and advanced defense strategies.
+To the best of our knowledge, we are the first to successfully introduce NAS to the gradient inversion community.
+We believe that this work exposes critical vulnerabilities in real-world federated learning by demonstrating high-fidelity reconstruction of sensitive data without requiring domain-specific priors, forcing urgent reassessment of FL privacy safeguards.